MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation.md

 Some things to keep in mind:
 1. You can connect to an experiment either through the **Experiments** tab or the **Pages** / **Fragments** tab as explained above.
-1. Once an experiment is connected in Live site, it will not be available within publish groups and the other way around.
+1. Once an experiment is connected in live site, it will not be available within publish groups and the other way around.
 1. When you click **Publish** to publish the content in a publish group, all content inside of it will be published, whether it has an experiment or not.

 ## Launch and monitor the experiment